selimssevgi/learning/java/java-se/annotation/annotations.md

 ## What are Annotations?

-- Metadate: data about the code
+- Metadata: data about the code
-- Does not directly effect code
+- Does not directly affect code

 ## Annotations in Java